s-r-e-e-r-a-j/CamHawk/README.md

 ```bash
 bash camhawk.sh
 ```
-2️⃣ It will automatically set up Serveo.net for port forwarding.
+2️⃣ Choose a port forwarding method – Select between Serveo.net or Cloudflared for tunneling.

 3️⃣ Share the generated link with the target.